Castro dei Volsci

-Castro dei Volsci (Ciocaro: Cascetre) is a comune (municipality) of 4,702 inhabitants in the Province of Frosinone in the Italian region Lazio, located about 90 km southeast of Rome and about 14 km southeast of Frosinone.
+Castro dei Volsci (Ciocaro: Cascetre) is a comune (municipality) in the Province of Frosinone in the Italian region Lazio, located about 90 km southeast of Rome and about 14 km southeast of Frosinone.
+It takes its name from the Latin word Castrum (meaning "Castle") and the Volsci, who lived here in ancient times.

 Castro dei Volsci borders the following municipalities: Amaseno, Ceccano, Ceprano, Falvaterra, Lenola, Pastena, Pofi, Vallecorsa and Villa Santo Stefano.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

+It is located in the Sacco River valley.
 It is the birthplace of the actor Nino Manfredi.